adityabham/adityabham.github.io/_posts/2020-11-04-sustainability.markdown

 ### Description
 _January 2017-April 2017_<br/>
 - Collaborated with a team of engineering students to create an initial prototype of a hydroponic greenhouse system.
 - Generated an interactive user interface, implementing MATLAB and C++, built to provide users with information regarding the design.
-- Designed the water pump relay systems by configuring and coding Arduino sensors to create time and light based water cycles.
+- Designed the water pump relay systems by configuring and coding Arduino sensors to create time and light-based water cycles.

 ### Design
 <div class="post-content">